arun9718/The-Dice-Game-/README.md

 # The-Dice-Game-
-Implementations of basic DOM manipulation using Javascipt
+Implementations of basic DOM manipulation using Javascript